 3. Think small before you think big

 Here’s the truth.
 When I started my run, I only told myself that I had to go around the block.
 Because that would count as running, right?
 It would increase my endorphins.
 It would get my heart pumping.
-It would get my metabolism moving.
+And it would get my metabolism moving.

 In the end, I ran about 3 miles which is much more than just around the block.
 But what if I had initially asked myself to run 3 miles?
 That would have taken more motivation.
 And what if I had told myself I needed to run a half marathon?
 Jeez, I’m pretty positive I would STILL be in bed!